blanton/fibonacci/README.md

 The provided algorithms use the modern approach, where the sequence starts with 0.

+Checking times using the following zsh command...

+    $ for x in *.rb~fibonacci-basic.rb; do eval time ./$x 1000 > /dev/null; done

-Current implementations sorted by speed (fastest to slowest):
+I estimate the implementations sorted fasted to slowest are:

+  - fibonacci-iterative-memo.rb
-  - fibonacci-memo.rb
+  - fibonacci-memo.rb (effectively tied with above)
+  - fibonacci-iterative.rb
   - fibonacci-inject.rb
   - fibonacci-basic.rb